 There are 78 active stream water quality sampling sites maintained by the USGS in Arkansas.
-In addition, USGS has active water quality sampling programs at 27 sites in nine Arkansas lakes (USGS 2013).
+In addition, USGS has active water quality sampling programs at 27 sites in nine Arkansas lakes (Kresse et al. 2014).
 Water quality parameters monitored at these sites usually include parameters for which numeric ambient water quality criteria have been set.